-Nora Garver is a Celtic fiddler with a classical background who co-founded the Triad Scottish Fiddlers & Friends music club and ran it for 15 years in Winston-Salem, NC.
-Nora plays Celtic fiddle with special emphasis on Scottish fiddle, having won several regional Scottish fiddle competitions and competed twice in the national Scottish fiddle championships (1996, 1999).
-Nora taught violin and fiddle at Musicians Workshop in Asheville for 5 years.
+Nora is a longtime Celtic fiddler with a special emphasis on Scottish fiddle.
+She won several regional Scottish fiddle competitions in Virginia and North Carolina and competed twice in the national Scottish fiddle championships.
+She co-founded the Triad Scottish Fiddlers & Friends music club in Winston-Salem, NC, 2001 and lead it for 14 years.
+When she moved to Asheville, NC, Nora taught violin and fiddle at Musicians Workshop in Asheville for 5 years.
 She also taught beginning fiddle at The Swannanoa Gathering’s Fiddle Week for two years.
 Nora played fiddle in a number of Celtic bands over the years including Gaelwynd, Naomi's Fancy, Immigrant’s Daughter, and Belles on Strings, among others.
 She is currently in a cello/fiddle duo with Black Mountain's Julia Weatherford.
-Together they form a traditional Scottish musical pairing, called “StrathSpan”.
-Nora now lives in Asheville.
-For more information, see her detailed Bio on her website at www.noragarver.com.
+Together they form a traditional Scottish musical pairing called “StrathSpan”.
+Nora also plays in StrathSpan's sister band, “Ceilidh Doon”, with Julia, and piper Cathleen Nixon.

-Nora grew up studying classical violin (picture above taken at 11 years old).
+Nora grew up studying classical violin.
 Then, she discovered Celtic music from the old tunes that the Scottish and Irish settlers brought over with them to the Appalachian mountains which became part of the Old Time repertoire.
 She found she was especially drawn to Scottish music which seemed to best combine the remnants of her classical background with her passion for traditional music.
 She also loves to play Irish and Old Time music.
 Below you can find out more about Nora and her musical career:

 1998 - 2000 "Thistledown" with Julie Gorka (piano and fiddle)